nebulousspyder/create-your-own-adventure/english/batman/batman.md

 Now that Bruce Wayne is grown old, he has proclaimed that I should take over his legacy!

 Over my dead body!!
 Says Robin.

+Along came Nightwing and Damien Wayne to fight it out and decide the true heir to the cowl.

+Alas! it was too late as the heir had already been decided.